TheCurveBender/DigitalFactory/README.md

 ## Getting started

-In the folder "For Rhino" we include "demoElasticaTools.py" that contains demonstration of the features from the dll files.
-In the folder "MATLAB prototypes" we include prototypes of features developed in MATLAB.
+In the folder "ForRhino" we include "demoElasticaTools.py" that contains demonstration of the features from the dll file.
+In the folder "MATLAB prototypes" we include features developed in MATLAB.

 ### Prerequisites

-The code in the folder "For Rhino" was developed for Rhinoceros 5 64 bit.
+The code in the folder "ForRhino" was developed for Rhinoceros 5 64 bit.
 The MATLAB code was developed using MATLAB R2016b.

 ### Installing

-To test the features for Rhino: download the folder "For Rhino", open Rhinoceros and the Python editor (command: "EditPythonScript").
-Once the Python editor is open, open the file "demoElasticaTools.py" and run the script (click on the green arrow).
+To test the features for Rhino: download the folder "ForRhino", open Rhinoceros and the Python editor (command: "EditPythonScript").
+Once the Python editor is open, open the file "demoElasticaTools.py" and run the script.

 To test the MATLAB prototypes download the MATLAB files in the folder for the prototypes and run the prototype directly from MATLAB.